Penn Central Transportation Company: Merger begins

-All of this financial wrangling was technically legal thanks to the fact that the SEC did not have purview over railroads.
+All of this financial wrangling was technically legal thanks to the fact that the Securities and Exchange Commission (SEC) did not have purview over railroads.
 That was instead handled by the ICC, which was much more lenient when it came to creative accounting.
 Many banks were still wary of how unspecific their reports had become, and it would get progressively harder and harder to get loans as time went on.

 On August 26, 1969, the board voted to replace Perlman with Paul Gorman, an executive from Western Electric, who they expected would be more in line with their vision for the company; with more money spent on diversification, as opposed to railroad investment.
 Perlman was made vice chairman of the board.